bspfsystems/BungeeIPC/README.md

 ### Pull Requests

 Contributions to the project are welcome.
-BungeeIPC is a free and open source project, created in the hopes that the community would find ways to improve it.
-If you make any changes or improvements or enhancements to BungeeIPC, we ask that you submit a Pull Request to merge the changes back upstream.
+BungeeIPC is a free and open source software project, created in the hopes that the community would find ways to improve it.
+If you make any improvements or other enhancements to BungeeIPC, we ask that you submit a Pull Request to merge the changes back upstream.
 We would enjoy the opportunity to give those improvements back to the wider community.

 Various types of contributions are welcome, including (but not limited to):
 - Security updates / patches